feiyuhuahuo/Yolact_minimal/README.md

 ## Train
+Note: this project may not support multi-GPU training well.
+Due to the lack of device resource, I can't check this at present.
 ```Shell
 # Trains using the base config with a batch size of 8 (the default).
 python train.py --config=yolact_base_config